 - When sleeping on the back, placing a pillow underneath the back of the knees helps reduce the load on the lower back.
 Some people even prefer to have two pillows to elevate their knees higher.
 With two or more pillows underneath the knees, the lumbar spine is flattened, putting less force on the pain sensitive facet joints of the spine.

-This position is the best overall to help the back rest comfortably, and many people find that this is the only way they can sleep during an acute phase of back pain or while recovering from spine surgery.
+This position is the best overall to help the back rest comfortably, and many people find that this is the only way they can sleep during a severe bout back pain or while recovering from spine surgery.